For getting to and from shore and exploring bays SWALLOW is anchored I have a small Montgomery 6’8″ dinghy.

 – The Capable Cruiser, pg 141, Lin and Larry Pardey, 1995.

 It is commonly thought that the M6’8″ was designed by Lyle Hess.
 This isn’t the case.
 Jerry Montgomery says that the dinghy was sketched by Richard Arthur, of Arthur Marine the builder of the Hess designed Balboa sailboats whom Jerry worked for in the 1960s; and whom Jerry bought the mold when he opened Montgomery Marine Products about 1969/70.
-Even MORE interesting is that Jerry says Richard Arthur didn’t do more than outline an idea for a small dinghy and Larry Pardey, yes the Larry of Lin Larry and Seraffyn and Taleisin fame, built the plug that made the mold.
+Even MORE interesting is that Larry Pardey, yes the Larry of Lin Larry and Seraffyn and Taleisin fame, built the plug that was used to make the mould.
 Jerry believes Larry did the ‘design’ mostly from memory of an existing boat or plans.
 This may explain why the Pardeys chose to use a M6’8″ when they sailed Seraffyn.

 Jerry built my dinghy in 1992.
 Her hull number is 650.
 I don’t know much about her history.
 The prior owner didn’t know what he had, he didn’t even know it was a Montgomery, and I got the pram for a steal of a price including oars and an almost complete sailing kit.